Is it illegal to work off the clock in California? In short, yes.

-On July 26, 2018, the California Supreme Court came to a unanimous decision about employees being paid for minor tasks that are performed off the clock.
-It is California law that employers cannot require their workers to work off the clock without compensation no matter how small the task, but this law recently came into the spotlight due to a Starbucks employee’s complaint.
+On July 26, 2018, the California Supreme Court came to a unanimous decision about employees being paid for minor tasks performed off the clock.
+In the landmark employment law case Troester v.
+Starbucks, it became California law that employers cannot require their workers to work off the clock without compensation – no matter how small the task.
+This law recently came into the spotlight due to a Starbucks employee’s complaint.

-Once added up, the amount of time the Starbucks employee was suing for was almost 13 hours over a 17-month period.
-This may not seem like a lot, but that is approximately $102 that he should’ve been paid.
-Liu wrote that this could’ve been used towards a utility bill, or even a week of groceries.
+Once calculated, the amount of time the Starbucks employee was suing for was almost 13 hours over a 17-month period.
+This may not seem like a lot – approximately $102 in wages – but Justice Liu wrote that even this small amount could’ve been used towards a utility bill or a week of groceries.

 PBS News Hour reported that the U.S. District Court rejected his lawsuit at first, saying that the time he spent on these small tasks was insignificant.
-But that is when the California Supreme Court stepped in to argue that this seemingly small amount of time can add up.
+But the California Supreme Court stepped in to argue that this seemingly small amount of time can add up.

 The employment attorneys at PARRIS often go head-to-head against large corporations if their clients are not being fairly compensated by their employers.
 In the past 35 years, we’ve recovered $498,512,501 for employees all across the country.
 If your employer is not paying you for your hard work, call us today for a free consultation.
 We will hold them accountable and make sure your rights as an employee are protected.